dwheelerau/docker-guide/README.md

 ![Figure 2: Install the Ubuntu App for WSL from the windows store.](images/figure2.png)

-2. Launch the Ubuntu app using the start menu, you will be asked for a username and password
+2. Launch the Ubuntu app using the start menu, you will be asked for a username and password (This is only used for the ubuntu app itself to login to this enviroment)
 3. Apply updates by typing the following:
 ```
 sudo apt update && sudo apt upgrade -y